Anselome/LeapAI.Net/README.md

 I will always be using the latest libraries, and future releases will frequently include breaking changes.
 Please take this into consideration before deciding to use the library.
 I want to make it clear that I cannot accept any responsibility for any damage caused by using the library.
 If you feel that this is not suitable for your purposes, you are free to explore alternative libraries.

+## Notes concerning updating the Github Pages Blazor Demo
+Automatic publishing of the Site project has been added.
+A PR to the ghpublish branch must be approved and merged.
+It may be best to submit your PR to the main branch first and then submit a PR of main into ghpublish, otherwise please submit different PRs for main and ghpublish.
+Upon completion, the appropriate action workflow should run and publish to Github Pages by way of committing to the gh-pages branch.
+API Keys will need to be set yearly around May 19th. **DO NOT COMMIT OR MERGE TO THE gh-pages BRANCH**

 ## Notes concerning automated publishing to NuGet
 Automatic publishing of the SDK project has been added.
 A PR to the nugetPublish branch must be approved and merged.
 Upon completion, the appropriate action workflow should run and package and publish to nuget.
 This will only perform a Patch update.
 If a minor/major version update is required, that will need to be done manually and then the patch repo variable will need to be reset to 0.
 API Keys will need to be set yearly around May 15th.